tx00100xt/SeriousSamClassic/README.md

 * Serious Engine is licensed under the GNU GPL v2 (see LICENSE file).
 * amp11lib is licensed under the GNU GPL v2 (see amp11lib/COPYING file).

+### Note:
+The following applies only to the for Windows build.
+Because none of the following is used when building under (Linux, *BSD, macOS) systems.
 Some of the code included with the engine sources is not licensed under the GNU GPL v2:

 * zlib (located in `Sources/Engine/zlib`) by Jean-loup Gailly and Mark Adler